mrspeaker/InternetExplorer/README.md

 # Internet Explorer

-Reddit ImgUr Explorer, made for the Oculus Rift.
+Reddit ImgUr Explorer, made for the VR devices.

 [Try it out on the internets](http://mrspeaker.github.io/InternetExplorer/) (really needs VR-enabled browser, but eh...)